dCache/dcache/docs/TheBook/src/main/markdown/config-resilience.md

 >   all pools containing replicas of a given file have been removed from the
 >   pool group, however, Resilience becomes agnostic concerning the number of
 >   copies of that file (the file becomes "invisible" to Resilience).**

+>   **Because of the likelihood of "orphaned" files (files all of whose replicas
+>   are inaccessible) when removing or draining pools concurrently, it is
+>   recommended that resilient pools be decommissioned/removed serially while
+>   resilience is running.
+If concurrent draining is necessary, then the
+>   `contained in` command may come in useful.
+Running that command over
+>   the set of pools to be drained and removed will provide a list of
+>   pnfsids for which some sort of manual action/migration will be necessary,
+>   since they will be alarmed as 'inaccessible' by resilience.**

 ### Add or remove a resilient group